RadhityaR6767/appcity/README.md

 helm -n city-app uninstall cityapp && kubectl delete ns city-app
 ```

-## Install the Database Using Elasticsearch
+## Using Elasticsearch as the database

 Installing the elasticsearch needs an additional repo from its [Official Elasticsearch Helm Chart](https://artifacthub.io/packages/helm/elastic/elasticsearch):